How to boost the number of citations to your research papers in a short time?

 10- Share your data.

 There is some evidence that sharing your data can increase your citations.
-Consider posting to data-sharing websites, such as figshare or SlideShare, or contributing to Wikipedia and providing links to your published manuscripts.
+Consider posting to data-sharing websites, such as Figshare or SlideShare, or contributing to Wikipedia and providing links to your published manuscripts.
 Provide links to your papers on social media (e.g., FacebookTwitterAcademia.eduResearchGateMendeley) and your university profile page.

-12-Present your work at conferences.
+12- Present your work at conferences.

-Although conference presentations are not cited by others, this will make your research more visible to the academic and research communities.
+Although conference presentations are not cited by others, this will make your research more visible to academic and research communities.

 Scientific news report

-Tweetable Abstract
+Tweetable abstract

-Simplified Abstract (text for public)
+Simplified abstract (text for public)

-Citations quality improvement
+Citation quality improvement

-Citing your article by others (Published manuscript)
+Citing your article by others (published manuscript)

 Finding the best citations for your article (unpublished manuscript)